|Values are valid only on day of printing.|

 C4 may be decreased in systemic lupus erythematosus, early glomerulonephritis, immune complex disease, cryoglobulinemia, hereditary angioedema, and congenital C4 deficiency.

-Investigating an undetectable total complement (CH)
+Investigating an undetectable total complement (CH50)

 Confirming hereditary angioedema (with low C1 inhibitor)